 Magnetic Termite Mounds

-Magnetic Termite Mounds can only be found in Litchfield National Park.
-The orientation of the mounds is always north-south.
-It points like a compass needle, that’s why people call them magnetic.
-Its really interesting how these small creatures know to align their homes with the poles of the Earth.
-Termites like warm, stable temperatures so the structure has to be built so the heat is spreading evenly inside the mount during the day.
+It’s truly remarkable how these small creatures know to align their homes with the poles of the Earth.
+Termites prefer warm, stable temperatures, so the structure of the mound has to be built in a way that evenly spreads heat inside during the day.

-Those mounds that are not aligned appropriately to the prevailing wind and shade conditions perish, whereas those mounds aligned correctly grow to maturity and produce offspring mounds that are similarly oriented.
-They are not as big as the cathedral mounds, Magnetic Termite Mounds are still an impressive sight to see.
+Interestingly, those mounds that are not aligned properly to the prevailing wind and shade conditions perish, while those that are correctly aligned grow to maturity and produce offspring mounds that are similarly oriented.
+Although they are not as big as the cathedral mounds, Magnetic Termite Mounds are still an impressive sight to see.

 Florence Falls and Buley Rockhole

 During our hike, we noticed that Nell had mixed feelings about walking.
-When the path was flat, she wanted to be carried, but as soon as a hill appeared, she immediately rushed to conquer it.
-And when she had to climb stones, she was in seven heaven – the bigger hill or stone the better.
+When the path was flat, she wanted to be carried, but as soon as a hill appeared, she immediately wanted to climb it.
+And when we encountered rocky terrain, she was in heaven and loved the challenge.

-After returning to our camp, we made a delicious grilled meat that had previously been pickled and smelled great while grilling.
-So good that we got “friendly” flies from all over the area.
-There were so many of them that we had to eat in the trailer, and hundreds of flies sat on the door net and buzzed noisily in protest.
+After returning to our camp, we enjoyed a delicious grilled meat that we had previously marinated, and the aroma attracted numerous flies.
+They were so persistent that we had to eat inside the trailer while hundreds of flies buzzed noisily outside in protest.

 Nell was conquering every big rock